 As yet, there seems to be little evidence to support the use of ultrasound therapy in the treatment of musculoskeletal disorders.
 The large majority of 13 randomized placebo-controlled trials with adequate methods did not support the existence of clinically important or statistically significant differences in favour of ultrasound therapy.

-(I like that phrasing, “did not support the existence of clinically important differences.”
-Ouch.
-Ultrasound’s therapeutic effect has an existential crisis!)
+Did not support the “existence of”?
+Ouch!
+Ultrasound’s therapeutic effect has an existential crisis.

-Most of these reviews give a nod toward US used for a particular purpose, or used in a particular way.
-For instance, Windt et al, despite their overwhelmingly negative conclusion, also noted that “findings for lateral epicondylitis [tennis elbow] may warrant further investigation.”
+Several reviews give a nod towards some ray of hope.
+For instance, van der Windt et al, despite their overwhelmingly negative conclusion, also noted that “findings for lateral epicondylitis [tennis elbow] may warrant further investigation.”
 But, naturally, that optimism about tennis elbow is contradicted by other studies.11 The science is mostly a discouraging, unimpressive mess — a classic case (yet another one) of a damning failure to impress.

 Therapeutic ultrasound … has fallen out of favor as research has shown a lack of efficacy and a lack of scientific basis for proposed biophysical effects.